Job Title: Residential Retreat Team/Programme Leader

 News & Blog

-CAFOD’s education team has created a new course to help chaplains, youth leaders and teachers to develop their own leadership programmes for young people.
+CAFOD’s education team has added more dates in Sheffield and London for their new course to enable chaplains, youth leaders and teachers to develop their own leadership programmes for young people.
 Read more